Full course description

 Module 6: Public Apologies: The Canadian Case

 Following our in-depth look at truth commissions, in this module we will look at another approach to advancing truth and reconciliation: apologies.
 The readings and materials will analyze the role of public apologies in the context of transitional justice and invite us to reflect on what elements make an apology meaningful or not.
-With those guiding questions in mind, we will examine the Pope’s apology in Canada for the church’s role in the Indian Residential School system.
-The lecture for this week will take students through Canada’s journey to reckon with the legacy of the Indian Residential Schools, highlighting the interplay between individual choices, discussions in the public sphere, shifting attitudes, and political will.

 Module 7: Reparations: Moving from Truth to Reconciliation